-Dogs are fantastic visual communicators, often reading our body language better than us, let alone their own!
-A new study shows dogs recognize subtle cues in human communication!
+Dogs are fantastic visual communicators, often reading our body language better than other humans.
+Research shows dogs even recognize subtle cues in human communication.

 Dogs tend to know what we want.
 That’s just one of the benefits of evolving aside humans over time.
 In fact, biological psychologist Juliane Kaminski proposes, “Dogs evolved a feel for how people communicate as a result of living in human settlements for thousands of years.”
 Her new study from Max Planck Institute for Evolutionary Anthropology in Leipzig shows that dogs can actually grasp subtle references in human communication.